macalimlim/godot-rust-cross-compiler/README.md

 * `-e CC=/opt/macosx-build-tools/cross-compiler/bin/x86_64-apple-darwin14-cc`: this tells the system to use a specific, dedicated cross-compiler.
 Your standard GCC or Clang will not work.
 * `-e C_INCLUDE_PATH=/opt/macosx-build-tools/cross-compiler/SDK/MacOSX10.10.sdk/usr/include`: gives the compiler a place to search for specific OS X headers.
 This solves the dreaded `fatal error: 'TargetConditionals.h' file not found` error.

-Only 64-bit Intels are supported, 32-bit hardware are too old anyway and backward compatibility does not even make sense for them, Apple dropped any kind of practical support for them.
+Only 64-bit Intel are supported, 32-bit hardware are too old anyway and backward compatibility does not even make sense for them, Apple dropped any kind of practical support for them.
 No clue on how easy or hard it will be to support the upcoming ARM architectures.